 We are Europeans who are disappointed with the slipshod approach of our government.
 Neither the government nor its citizens want to admit that a few hundred kilometers from our borders is an enormous disaster, held from the brink of a humanitarian catastrophe only by the activities of NGOs and volunteers.
 State structures, such as the army, civil defense, and emergency teams continue to stand and wait.
 We do not know what they are waiting for.

 We are embarrassed by the attitude of the Czech authorities towards the people who find themselves on our territory and who are treated in a manner that is not in keeping with international conventions.
-We We are embarrassed by the attitude of the Czech authorities. hope that their behavior towards the people who have been detained on their way to freedom and placed in detention facilities is a reflection of a miscalculation of the situation, the lack of information, and exaggerated fears, and not of malice.
+We hope that their behavior towards the people who have been detained on their way to freedom and placed in detention facilities is a reflection of a miscalculation of the situation, the lack of information, and exaggerated fears, and not of malice.

 Dear Czech government, dear Mr. President, stop being afraid.
 Please tell the people who are our cultural kin, more closely related than you are willing to admit, that they are not our enemies.
 Do not treat them like criminals.
 Let us work together to better address how we can help them.
 We want to be educated, cultured, and generous.
 So let’s act that way, even towards people in need.
 Do not worry, we will not abandon you in this.
 There are a lot of things we can do for you, so that you will have the strength to solve serious political problems that threaten Europe.